dwjohnston/vue-photo-viewer/README.md

 💬 - Comment about the solution.
 'Discuss this in pull request' type comments.

 ☝️ - Note.
-Comments that don't
+Bits of interest that don't necessarily need attention.

 🧑‍🔬 - Comments about Vue itself, observations I'm making given that I'm new to it.